 - - Skip the line Accademia tickets and tour

 - - Round-trip train tickets from Rome to Florence

 - - David Statue by Michelangelo

-The most famous statue in Florence, and probably the world, Michelangelo's David stands seventeen feet tall inside the Accademia Gallery.
-Carved between 1501 and 1504, this masterpiece depicts the Biblical hero David in the nude.
+Michelangelo's David stands seventeen feet tall inside of the Accademia Gallery.
+Carved between 1501 and 1504, this masterpiece depicts the Biblical hero David before his battle with Goliath.
 Even more incredible, Michelangelo was only 26 years old when he transformed a white slab of marble into the exquisite work of art known around the world today.

-Behind the Uffizi Gallery, the Accademia Gallery is the second most popular museum in Florence.
-Unfortunately, this translates into long lines.
-Not for you though!
-Booked ahead of time, this Florence in a day tour includes skip the line Accademia tickets.
+This Florence in a day tour includes skip the line Accademia tickets.
 As an accredited tour operator, we don't have to wait in a long ticket line.
-After the quick security line, we're in!

 Short delays at the security check may occur during the busiest months, June and July.
 However, our team of experts works to prevent delays as much as possible.

 Exterior of the Florence Duomo